Dr André Choulika, PhD

 Lead of the Centre for Hemato-Oncology, Barts Cancer Institute of London, UK

 Professor Gribben holds the Gordon Hamilton Fairley Chair of Medical Oncology at St. Bartholomew’s Hospital, Barts Cancer Institute, Queen Mary, University of London, where his research group is currently focused on immunological approaches to the treatment of hematological cancers.
 He was a research fellow at University College London and Dana-Farber Cancer Institute, Harvard Medical School.
 He joined the faculty at Harvard Medical School, the Dana-Farber Cancer Institute and Brigham and Women’s Hospital in 1992.
 He is a founding member of the CLL Research Consortium, was Associate Editor of Blood from 2008-2014 and was elected a Fellow of the Academy of Medical Science.
-He will be President–Elect of The European Hematology Association (EHA) from 2017 to 2019.
+He currently serves as President of The European Hematology Association (EHA).

 Chief of Myeloma Service at Memorial Sloan Kettering Cancer Center, New York, NY